LIAISON for ALGOMA REGION

 - Travel required within local CAS region with some travel outside for training or occasional staff meetings

 - Stressful at times when multiple families are in need of support

 Recruitment and Selection Process:

 Please note that only individuals selected for interviews will be contacted.

 In order to be considered for any of these RPL position locations, you must include a cover letter, current resume, and three work and/or volunteer references, including one from your most recent employer with your application.

 Submit your application online via the following email: firstname.lastname@example.org

 Note: Adopt4Life is an Equal Opportunity Employer.
+Strongly encouraged to apply are qualified candidatesthat identify as First Nations, Metis and Inuit.
 Preference may be given to qualified candidates who have lived experience in adoption, kinship, customary care and/or foster care.
-FNMI applicants are strongly encouraged to apply.

 Accommodation will be provided at all stages of the hiring process, as required by Adopt4Life Accessibility Policies.
 Applicants must make their needs known in advance.